drwadu/iascar/README.md

 In particular, iascar is tailored toward frequent answer set counting under assumptions.
 However, it can also be used to count supported models (under assumptions) of an answer set program.
-Even more so, iascar can also simply be used to count the number of a models of classic formula.
+Even more so, iascar can also simply be used to count the number of models of classic formula.

 iascar expects
 - either an